craigbarnes/dte/docs/dterc.md

 Insert _text_ into the buffer.

 `-k`
-:   Insert one character at a time, as if manually typed.
-Normally
+:   Insert one character at a time, as if manually typed (normally
-    _text_ is inserted exactly as specified, but this option allows it to be affected by special input handling like auto-indents, whitespace trimming, line-by-line undo, etc.
+    _text_ is inserted exactly as specified, but this option allows it to be affected by special input handling like auto-indents, whitespace trimming, line-by-line undo, etc.)

 `-m`
 :   Move after inserted text